chimera-linux/cports/Packaging.md

 However, if a library is a subpackage of a bigger software project, there are two things you can do.
-If the subpackage provides a single library, typically coupled with a dedicated development package and so on, you should use the `lib` prefix.
-If a subpackage provides a collection of runtime libraries and the development package belongs to the main package instead, the `-libs` suffix should be used.
+If the subpackage provides a single library that is usable as a standalone runtime dependency for other things, you should use the `lib` prefix.
+If it provides multiple libraries that should be shipped together, the `-libs` suffix should be used.
+Whether to separate the individual libraries into individual subpackages or bundle them together or even not separate them at all should be decided on per-package basis.

-the `lib` prefix should be used.
-So if project `foo` consists of a primary `foo` package and a library subpackage, that subpackage should be called `libfoo`.

 Development packages should use the `-devel` suffix, like `foo-devel` for the `foo` template.
+The convention with library subpackages and devel packages is that if you have `foo` and `libfoo`, the development files go in `foo-devel`.
+However, if the library part has its own development files that make sense separately from the main `devel` package, it is perfectly acceptable to have `libfoo-devel` alongside `foo-devel`.

-In general, libraries should always have a corresponding `-devel` package, except in some rare cases where this does not make sense (primarily development toolchains where the primary package is already a development package and the library is split out to avoid installing the whole thing in case of runtime dependencies).
+In general, things packaging libraries should always have a `devel` package of some sort, except in specific rare cases where this does not make sense (e.g. development toolchains, where the primary package is already a development package by itself; it may still be a good thing to separate the runtime libraries in those cases).

 Development packages should contain `.so` symlinks (where not required at runtime) as well as include files, `pkg-config` files and any other